bugsink/squashed-users/README.md

 Then, the file was moved from my virtualenv to this package.

+(No django.contrib.auth migrations have been made between Django 4.2 and 5.2, so this works for any supported Django version)

 ### A Magic Wheel A.K.A. package-level Monkey-patching

 `django/contrib/auth/migrations/0001_squashed_0012_alter_user_first_name_max_length.py` is the only file in this